Wilaak/RadixRouter/README.md

 By storing your routes in a PHP file, you let PHP’s OPcache handle the heavy lifting, making startup times nearly instantaneous.

-## A Note on HEAD Requests
+### HEAD Requests

-The HTTP spec requires servers to support both GET and HEAD methods.
-Routes that support GET requests must also support HEAD requests that return an empty body.
+According to the HTTP specification, servers should support both GET and HEAD methods.
+Any route that handles GET requests should also handle HEAD requests, returning the same headers but with an empty body.

-Implementers outside the web SAPI environment (e.g. a custom server) MUST NOT send entity bodies generated in response to HEAD requests.
-If you are using a custom server, you are responsible for implementing this handling yourself to ensure compliance with the HTTP specification.
+If you're running RadixRouter outside of a standard web SAPI (for example, in a custom server), ensure that responses to HEAD requests do not include a message body.
+This helps maintain compatibility with the HTTP specification and ensures correct client behavior.

 ## License